-Susie inviting not Calvin, but Hobbes to her birthday party, writing on the back of the note that he "could bring that stupid kid you hang around with, if you like."
+Susie inviting not Calvin, but Hobbes to her birthday party, writing on the back of the note that he "could bring that stupid kid you hang around with, if you must."

 Mom: Calvin, the fact that these bands haven't killed themselves in ritual self-sacrifice shows that they're just in it for the money like everyone else.
 It's all for effect.
 If you want to shock and provoke, be sincere about it.

 The Art Shift that accompanies any intro to 'Tracer Bullet'.
 Usually coupled with a hilarious, totally deadpan Film Noir self-introduction.